 New England Patriots

-Not only did the Patriots open the season as favorites to win the Super Bowl for the third consecutive season, but their preseason win total of 11 means they are the only franchise since 2016 to have a preseason win total of 11 or more, and they have accomplished the feat in each of the last two seasons (12.5 in 2017).
-The juice on New England’s over has jumped from -120 to -160 since opening back in January.
+Not only did the Patriots open the season as favorites to win the Super Bowl for the third consecutive season, but their preseason win total of 11 means they are the only franchise since 2016 to have a preseason win total of 11 or more, a feat which they have accomplished in each of the past two seasons (12.5 in 2017).